The Coastal Edit: Where to Eat, Sip & Stay in Warrnambool

 Deep Blue Hotel & Hot Springs

-Where the Southern Ocean kisses the shore and the steam rises in dreamy spirals, Deep Blue Hotel & Hot Springs delivers the kind of coastal exhale that stays with you.
-With 15 open-air geothermal rock pools, a sensory cave, cold plunge and a swanky indoor bathhouse, it’s a soak sanctuary par excellence — especially when twilight sets in and the pools glow under the stars.
+Where the Southern Ocean brushes the shore and steam curls into the sky, Deep Blue Hotel & Hot Springs sets the mood for a proper coastal reset.
+With 15 open-air geothermal rock pools, a sensory cave, a cold plunge and a swanky indoor bathhouse, it’s a soak sanctuary par excellence, especially when twilight sets in, and the pools glow under the stars.
 Add plush, sea-view rooms, a luxe day spa, and an on-site bar and restaurant for grazing and spritzing, and you’ve got Warrnambool’s wellness crown jewel.
 Come for the hot springs, stay for the elevated salty serenity.

 1 Worm Bay Road, Warrnambool